What causes these patchy bald spots?

 The importance of psychological help

-Many people who suffer from this condition have been known to seek psychological help due to the emotional stress and pain it causes.
+Many people who suffer from this disorder have been known to seek psychological help due to the emotional stress and pain it causes.
 This type of pain can lead to depression and isolation for some individuals.
 There are support groups that help people cope with negative feelings relating to alopecia areata.
 Group or individual support can make suffering more bearable and even contribute to treating this condition.